usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Activity_Digital_Service_Project_Charter.md

 - Type of contract and period of performance
 - What does “success” look like for this project?

 #### Step 2: Clarify roles & shared responsibilities (8–10 minutes)
 Based on the provided descriptions:

-- Each role outlines what they bring to the team.
+- Each role outlines what they bring to the team
-- Groups discuss and add any shared responsibilities not in the charter.
+- Groups discuss and add any shared responsibilities not in the charter

 #### Step 3: Build your communication plan (10 minutes)
 Create a simple cadence: